Our guide to Payroll in the United Arab Emirates (UAE)

 The working week in UAE is Monday to Thursday from 8am to 5pm and 8am – 12pm on a Friday (4.5 day working week was introduced on the 1st January 2022).

-The standard workweek in the UAE is Monday to Friday.
-Maximum working hours are 8 hours/day, 48 hours/week (6 days), or 40 hours/week for 5-day workers.
+The maximum working hours are 8 hours/day, 48 hours/week (6 days).
 During Ramadan, daily hours are reduced by 2 hours.

 Employment contracts must be written and filed with MOHRE, specifying wages, benefits, working hours, probation period, and termination procedures.